ungleich/cdist/docs/src/man1/cdist.rst

 cdist posters - a must have for every office.

-CONFIG/INSTALL
+CONFIG/INSTALL/PREOS
 --------------
-Configure/install one or more hosts.
+Configure/install one or more hosts/create PreOS.

 .. option:: -b, --enable-beta